Cancer Council Queensland provides a range of services and programs to people affected by cancer, their family, and friends.

 - Be treated with dignity, respect, and courtesy: to receive services in a professional, courteous, and caring manner that respects and appreciates each person’s individuality regardless of social status, age, gender, race, sexual preference, religion, cultural and linguistic background, political beliefs, mental health, or any disabilities.

 - Exercise your rights without adversely affecting the way you are treated: to be able to freely ask questions, provide feedback and make recommendations related to the services received.

-- Have the right to make a complaint: to have any complaints dealt with fairly and promptly with the expectation that any complaint will be investigated appropriately and without retribution or a sense of fear.
+- Make a complaint: to have any complaints dealt with fairly and promptly with the expectation that any complaint will be investigated appropriately and without retribution or a sense of fear.

 - Have your needs considered and be informed in a way you understand: to have the right to receive timely information that is responsive to your needs, in a manner that best fosters understanding, informed choice and well-being.

 - Have your privacy and confidentiality protected and respected: to expect that your personal privacy is respected, and confidentiality protected; including having access to personal information as permitted by law.